Should Christians today consider online games as a means of spreading the gospel?

 To further his ministry, he founded the Ministers of Victory (MOV), a ministerial organization that equips, encourages, strengthens, and ordains ministers for service.

 And to help churches become healthy, strong, vibrant, and active, Pastor Kurt established Kurt Owen Ministries.

 Learn more about him by visiting his website.

 What does he think about spreading the gospel through gaming?

-Pastor Kurt says that “there is a lot of people gaming to get away from real life because they have challenges.”
+Pastor Kurt says that a lot of people play games “to get away from real life because they have challenges.”

-Some of them may be suffering from a personal problem, family issue, work conflict, or anything similar.
+Some of them may be suffering from personal problems, family issues, work conflicts, or anything similar.
 And gaming serves as their temporary escape.

 But gaming is not only a means of entertainment.
-It can also be used to educate and inspire people such as in evangelism.
+It can also be used to educate and inspire people, as in evangelism.